 - The focusing mechanism can fail.
 We’ve lost a few to this.

 Who Should Buy This Camera?

-If you’re interested in analog photography, I think that a point and shoot film camera like the Nikon L35AF should absolutely have a place in your bag (or on your shelf, or, ideally, around your neck).
+If you’re interested in analog photography, we think that a point and shoot film camera like the Nikon L35AF should absolutely have a place in your bag (or on your shelf or, ideally, around your neck).

 The L35AF might be particularly well suited to you if the following is true:

 - You prefer a solid, durable camera, even at the expense of a few extra grams.

 - You want something simple to use with limited settings but great results.